-This was my last article for this blog.
-I hope you enjoyed.
+This was my last article for Israel and the Palestinian Territories.
+I hope you liked it.

 There are still so many things I haven’t spoken about, for ex.
 “The Hansen House” in Jerusalem, Art and Culture in Tel Aviv, or the underground Arabic culture scene in Haifa… but for Jerusalem’s both sides, I think I covered the most.